skdejong/bc13_w9_fork_frontend_globally_scoped_fork/README.md

 * Individual and interactions over processes and tools and
 * Working software over comprehensive documents

-On Thursday morning, we made a recovery plan, reviewed our MVP, prioritized accordingly, and scaled back.
+On Thursday morning of our project week, we made a recovery plan, reviewed our MVP, prioritized accordingly, and scaled back.
+At the end of the week we presented to the judges a functioning app which was coded almost entirely in a day.

 ## Authors

 - [@GabrielFdeOliveira](https://www.github.com/GabrielFdeOliveira)